BYOc Hutchinson 2018

 The Kansas Underground Salt Museum is just a couple of miles away and 650 feet underground.

-Food ranges from home cooked Mennonite fare at the "Carriage Crossing" to Mongolian Bar-B-Q and Chinese to Mexican, with standard chains like Applebe's and Chili's, as well as the offbeat like "Burgers 'N' Bait" and "Sacks 5th Avenue."
+Food ranges from home cooked Mennonite fare at the "Carriage Crossing" to Chinese to Mexican, with standard chains like Applebee's and Chili's, as well as the offbeat like "Roy's Hickory Pit BBQ."

 But what if I don't know anybody?

 The whole point to this is to get

 The Basic Rules and Boilerplate Disclaimer: people are responsible for themselves.
 There is no Con Comm, no official contract with the hotel, no attendance fee (aside from any love offering you might want to make toward peripheral expenses, if any).
 We're just some friends getting together for the weekend and expect that you won't engage in anything illegal, dangerous, or overly obnoxious.